 Curlee is survived by one son, Morris Ervin Curlee, Jr. of Fort Worth, Texas (Cassina); granddaughter, Christina Joycella Curlee of Los Angeles, California; brother, Bobby James Curlee of The Colony, Texas; and sister, Vertis Marie Curlee Shyne (Joe) of Shreveport, Louisiana.

-To send flowers to MORRIS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MORRIS ERVIN CURLEE, please visit our floral store.